 Anemia affects more than three million Americans, and in most cases can be attributed to iron deficiency.
-If a digestive problem is suspected to be the reason for your anemia, you may seek the care of a gastroenterologist, such as Dr. Krishna Rayapudi of Gastro Office.
+If a digestive problem is suspected to be the reason for your anemia, you may seek the care of a gastroenterologist, such as Dr. Krishna Rayapudi and Dr. Rohan Modi of Gastro Office.
 If you live in Hilliard, Ohio or greater Columbus area, and suffer from anemia, call the office or book an appointment online to get your condition treated and managed.

 Anemia occurs when you have an inadequate supply of red blood cells to carry enough oxygen to your organs and tissues.
 It can occur due to an iron, folic acid, or vitamin B-12 deficiency or may stem from a chronic disease.